Miles-THugo/Object-oriented_Temperature-Converter/README.md

 # Object-oriented_Temperature-Converter demonstration
 Farenheit and Celsius temperature numpad (Java GUI) program created for university.
+There is both the compiled version and appropriately named package version here (for demonstration).

 The class (<interediate converter interface class>) was written as a template for how I wanted the arithmetic data to be processed, but I ended up not using it.
 It's now preserved for documentative purposes.